moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 ## Step 7: Make enp0s3 use Whonix gateway

 Need to set static IP for Xubuntu from Whonix network.
-Thus we need ip of the form `10.152.152.xx` where xx is more than 10.
-For example, `10.152.152.15`.
+Thus we need IP of the form `10.152.152.xx` where xx is more than 10.
+For example `10.152.152.15`.

 ```bash
 sudo nano /etc/network/interfaces